tlswg/external-psk-design-team/draft-ietf-tls-external-psk-guidance.md

 1. If a group member is compromised, then the attacker can perform all of the above attacks.

 Additionally, a malicious non-member can reroute handshakes between honest group members to connect them in unintended ways, as described below.
-(Note that this class of attack is not possible if each member uses the SNI extension {{!RFC6066}} and terminates the connection on mismatch.
-See {{Selfie}} for details.)
-Let the group of peers who know the key be `A`, `B`, and `C`.
+Note that this class of attack is not possible if each member uses the SNI extension {{!RFC6066}} and terminates the connection on mismatch.
+See {{Selfie}} for details.

+To illustrate the rerouting attack, consider the group of peers who know the PSK be `A`, `B`, and `C`.
 The attack proceeds as follows:

 1. `A` sends a `ClientHello` to `B`.
 1. The attacker intercepts the message and redirects it to `C`.